wp-plugins/json-api/readme.txt

 JSON API operates in two modes:

 1. *Implicit mode* is triggered by setting the `json` query var to a non-empty value on any WordPress page.
 The content that would normally appear on that page is returned in JSON format.
 2. *Explicit mode* is triggered by setting `json` to a known method string.
-See the *API Reference* section below for a complete method listing.
+See *Section 2: Request methods* for a complete method listing.

 = Implicit mode examples: =